 Growth & retention.
 Urgent care has been historically transactionally and the cost to re-acquire patients is skyrocketing.
 Mira intelligently aligns each member with preferred clinic overtime to increase care continuity and help providers maintain recurring revenue.

-Streamlined payments with virtual credit cards.
+Streamlined payments.
 Providers are assigned a virtual credit card as a form of payment when they get onboard to the platform.
 When an appointment occurs, a payment amount will immediately become available for processing.
 There’s no manual billing, no chasing up unpaid bills – payment is upfront, automatic, and digital, cutting your payment processing time from an average of 24 days to less than 5 seconds.

 Patient education pre-appointment.
 Mira will let your patients know what to expect before their visit, so you don’t have to.
 This helps streamline your workflow so you can spend more time helping patients and less time going over administrative duties.
 You can also get patients to pre-fill forms before their visit by uploading them to the Mira platform.